Atypical-Consulting/StaticWGen/input/index.md

 ## Usage

-To generate a static HTML file from a markdown file, run the following command:
+To generate a static HTML file from a markdown file, open a terminal and run the following command:

 ```
-nuke GenerateWebsite
+nuke
 ```